Ein junges Mädchen in einem Notfalllager in der Türkei.

 Severe earthquakes on the Syrian–Turkish border

-One year ago, on February 6, 2023, devastating earthquakes hit the border region between Turkey and Syria.
+On February 6, 2023 devastating earthquakes hit the border region between Turkey and Syria.
 More than 50,000 lives were lost.
 The massive destruction left the affected population in urgent need of humanitarian aid – including more than ten million children.
 UNICEF is still working in the earthquake region and providing long-term aid.

 Anatole Taubman